-Kentucky is working to reduce elderly falls, but more work needs to be done!
+Kentucky is working to reduce older adult falls, but more work needs to be done!
 This can only be achieved through partner and local community involvement across the Commonwealth.
 Falls have a devastating impact on our loved ones, families, communities, and health care system.
-It is imperative that evidence-based interventions and other educational programs are made available and accessible to all Kentucky seniors and support is provided for the sustainability of fall prevention programs.
+It is imperative that evidence-based interventions and other educational programs are made available and accessible to all Kentucky older adults and that support is provided for the sustainability of fall prevention programs.